 (2006) “The Liminal Magic Circle: Boundaries, Frames, and Participants in Pervasive Mobile Games.”
 Wi: Journal of the Mobile Digital Commons Network, 1(1).

-(forthcoming) “Freedom from the Industry Standard: Student Working Imaginaries and Independence in Games Higher Education.”
+(2020) “Freedom from the Industry Standard: Student Working Imaginaries and Independence in Games Higher Education.”
 Independent Videogames: Cultures, Networks, Technics and Politics, edited by Paolo Ruffino.
-London: Routledge.
+London: Routledge, pp. 253-267.